rotki/rotki/docs/api.rst

    :reqjson string trade_id: The ``trade_id`` of the trade to edit
    :reqjson int timestamp: The new timestamp
    :reqjson string location: The new location
+   :reqjson string base_asset: The new base_asset
-   :reqjson string pair: The new pair
+   :reqjson string quote_asset: The new quote_asset
    :reqjson string trade_type: The new trade type
    :reqjson string rate: The new trade rate
    :reqjson string fee: The new fee